ollyrowe/whittle/README.md

 ## 💡 About

-This is the original Whittle game.
+This is the official Whittle game.

 ## 🧾 Rules